-The Octoberfest is popular mostly for beer, and for recommendations on content related to beer read he beer day recommendations in June 15th.
-But Octoberfest is also a cultural celebration of the state of Bavaria in Germany, a unique culture which is quite different from the rest of Germany.
+The Octoberfest is popular mostly for beer, and for recommendations on content related to beer read the beer day recommendations on June 15th.
+But Octoberfest is also a cultural celebration of the state of Bavaria in Germany, a unique culture that is quite different from the rest of Germany.
 This means that this event is an opportunity not only for hilarious memes on the German language but also for a discussion on the history of Germany and what changed from 100 years ago until today.

 Oh, and beer.
 Lots of lots of beer.